|MARKET CAP: [FAIL]

 PRICE/BOOK (P/B) VALUE: [FAIL]

 The P/B value of a company should be in the bottom 20% of the overall market.
-MCO's P/B is currently 50.10, which does not meet the bottom 20% criterion (below 1.06), and it therefore fails this test.
+MCO's P/B is not available, and hence an opinion cannot be rendered at this time.

 PRICE/DIVIDEND (P/D) RATIO: [FAIL]